 You might be wondering, if blue and red light are the most important wavelengths for plant growth, then why should I worry about other wavelengths?
 By only giving plants red and blue light, you are weakening your plant and possibly stunting its growth.

-Grow bulbs vs grow light fixtures
+Grow bulbs vs. grow light fixtures

-This LED bulb is a perfect grow light for your houseplants, especially in a common area like the living room.
+Grow light bulbs are the most convenient, cost-effective option for most people.
+You simply take an old lamp or fixture, and swap out the bulb with a special grow bulb.
+This LED bulb is a perfect grow light for your houseplants.
 It threads right into a normal fixture and emits proper wavelengths for your plant that are still easy on the eyes.

 If you’re only using one bulb, though, it won’t suffice for multiple plants.
 Lighting fixtures are a better option if you have multiple houseplants; however, they are pricier than a bulb.
+Grow light fixtures are designed to deliver proper light to many plants.
+They generally won’t give off heat and provide a broader spectrum of light than individual bulbs do.

 I personally don’t use lighting fixtures due mostly to space, but they are also pretty expensive.
 A cheaper alternative to lighting fixtures are LED strips.
 These Mosthink LED Grow Light Strips are affordable, easy to set up, can be used for several plants, and emit a full spectrum, mimicking natural sunlight.